 As a general rule, insolvency proceedings are not compatible with other enforcement proceedings.
-When compatible, in order to protect the interests of the debtor and creditors, the Law extends the jurisdiction of the Judge dealing with insolvency proceedings, who is, in the future, legally authorised to handle any enforcement proceedings or interim measures affecting the debtor's assets (whether based upon civil, employment or administrative law).
+When compatible, in order to protect the interests of the debtor and creditors, the Law extends the jurisdiction of the judge dealing with the insolvency proceedings, who then becomes authorised to handle any enforcement proceedings or interim measures affecting the debtor's assets (whether based upon civil, employment or administrative law).

-Arbitration proceedings will continue if they had been initiated before the insolvency declaration.
+Arbitration proceedings will continue if they were initiated before the declaration of insolvency.